 The setup doesn’t match the expectations one would have about a first date.
 The place is dingy, dimly lit and the music too loud to my liking.
-But such would be the place you end up in Delhi when you have sex on your mind, a hole in your pocket and a first date.
+If you ask me, that is the recipe for a date gone wrong.
+But such would be the place you end up in Delhi when you have sex on your mind and a massive hole in your pocket ahead of a first date encounter.

 I’m gulping down pints of the cheapest beer available, one after another.
 She looks uncomfortable already, still on her first mojito, and keen on making conversation.
-But I don’t let her.
+Her conversation starters were not too bad but I kept changing the topic.
 I drift away from topics better than our current prime minister.
 Or not respond to certain topics at all, again, like our prime minister.
+I already had a feeling this was going to be an awkward first date.

 What you look forward to often, is a one-night stand.
 Millennials call it “finding friends with benefits”.
 No, I am not on Tinder to find true love, and honestly, that is the lamest excuse I’ve heard in a century.